At a Glance

 Click maps will display on the Metrics tab of a test’s results page under each task.

-They will also appear as part of an Interactive Path Flow if the participant visits multiple screens during a task.
+They will also appear as part of an Interactive Path Flow if the contributor visits multiple screens during a task.
 Select a screen step to view the click map associated with it.

-When you look at a click map, you see a picture of the screen participants interacted with and an overlay with circles.
-The circles show where participants interacted with the screen.
-A table listing all participants’ interactions with the screen displays next to the click map.
+When you look at a click map, you see a picture of the screen contributors interacted with and an overlay with circles.
+The circles show where contributors interacted with the screen.
+A table listing all contributors’ interactions with the screen displays next to the click map.

 ⓘ Note: Smaller circles represent fewer interactions and larger circles represent more interactions.

-When you hover over a circle, a popover appears showing the participants’ interactions.
-The participants’ usernames are highlighted in the table.
+When you hover over a circle, a popover appears showing the contributors’ interactions.
+The contributors’ usernames are highlighted in the table.

-Click the circle to see a table of participants’ interactions with the element.
-Click the play button in each row to watch a video of that participant’s interaction.
+Click the circle to see a table of contributors’ interactions with the element.
+Click the play button in each row to watch a video of that contributor’s interaction.

 💡 Tip: When you watch the interaction video, you can add a note, make a clip, review the transcript, and see suggested tags, just like you can in the video player.

-To see all the interactions of a single participant, click the username.
-Note: You only have the option to view all interactions of a single participant if the click map is part of an Interactive Path Flow.
+To see all the interactions of a single contributor, click the username.
+Note: You only have the option to view all interactions of a single contributor if the click map is part of an Interactive Path Flow.

 To export and share your click maps results, read our article on exporting your results to Excel.
 Like other task results, click maps results in Excel will show session details, metrics, notes, and clips from your selected studies.